aufau/SaberMod/README.rst

 Console Commands
 ................

-players
+players [?]
   List players connected to server with some additional info.

 follow [first|second]
   Follow first or second best player on the server.
+Can be used to stay on spectator team in Tournament gametype.

 Callvote
 ........

 match <0|1>
-  Enable/Disable match mode: set `g_restrictChat` to 1 and
+  Enable/Disable match mode - restrict spectator chat and disable damage plums.
-  `g_damagePlums` to 0.

 mode [mode]
   Switch to one of admin-defined game modes.

 nk [mode]
-  No Kick. `mode` can be 1 - no dmg, 2 - no knockback, 3 - no kicking
+  No Kick. `mode` can be 1 - no dmg, 2 - no knockback, 3 - no kicking.

 wk
   With Kick - default JK2 rules.